PDC-qualifying-School: Dein Weg zu Erfolg und Ruhm

 The PDC Q-School: How it all began

-Can everyone take part in Q-School?
+Can anyone participate in Q-School?

-Can everyone take part in Q-School?
+Can anyone participate in Q-School?

 Where can I register for the PDC qualifying school?

-Entry costs £475 per player and includes the DRA Sanction Fee for 2024.
-The closing date for entries for 2024 is January 4, 2024 at 2:00 p.m.
-GMT.
+Participation costs £475 per player and includes the DRA Sanction Fee for 2024.
+The registration deadline for 2024 is January 4, 2024 at 2:00 PM GMT.

-How does the ranking at the PDC Qualifying School work and who receives a tour card?
+How does the ranking work at the PDC Qualifying School and who receives a tour card?

 How does the ranking work and who currently receives a tour card?

-• UK Qualifying Tour: Winner and finalist
+• UK Qualifying Tour: Winner and Finalist

 • European Qualifying Tour: Winner

-How does the ranking work?
+How does the ranking work

 Can you play on the PDC Circuit without a Tour Card?

-There is actually the opportunity for players who do not have a Tour Card to play on the PDC Circuit.
-Because especially for those who missed registering, there is the PDC Challenge Tour .
+There is indeed an opportunity for players without a Tour Card to play on the PDC Circuit.
+The PDC Challenge Tour is specifically designed for those who missed the opportunity to sign up.

 What are the differences between the European Qualifying Tour and the UK Q School?